georgestevens99/DiscoverDapr/README.md

 # DiscoverDapr
 This repo contains code samples showing how to use Dapr (Distributed Application Runtime) with Visual Studio, C#, ASP.NET Core, and gRPC services.
-You can find out moree about Dapr at the below links:
+You can find out more about Dapr at the below links:
 1. My blog at https://dotnetsilverlightprism.wordpress.com/2021/01/08/discover-dapr-what-is-dapr-a-new-way-to-increase-developer-productivity/
 2. The official Dapr documentation at https://docs.dapr.io/